pytorch/serve/benchmarks/README.md

 ## Models

-The pre-loaded models for the benchmark can be mostly found in the [TS model zoo] TBD
+The pre-loaded models for the benchmark can be mostly found in the [TorchServe model zoo] TBD

 ## Benchmarks